Division 296 Tax: How the $3m superannuation tax changes affect you

-Upcoming legislative reforms may have implications on your Superannuation.
-The proposed Division 296 tax, set to take effect on 1 July 2025, will introduce higher tax rates for individuals with Super balances exceeding $3 million, including potential tax on unrealised gains.
+Upcoming legislative reforms may have implications on your superannuation.
+The proposed Better Targeted Superannuation Concessions Tax (BTSC Tax), commonly referred to as Division 296, is set to take effect on 1 July 2026 and will introduce higher tax rates for individuals with Super balances exceeding $3 million.

 Here's what you need to know about the Division 296 superannuation changes, and how Ord Minnett can help find the right strategy for you.